OriRoth/fling/README.md

-The first general and practical solution of the fluent API problem is presented.
-We give an algorithm that given a deterministic context free language (equivalently, LR(k), k≥0 language) encodes it in an unbounded parametric polymorphism type system employing only a polynomial number of types.
-The theoretical result is employed in an actual tool Fling—a fluent API compiler-compiler in the style of YACC, tailored for embedding DSLs in polymorphic, object-oriented languages.
+Fling is the first general and practical solution of the fluent API problem.
+The implementation includes an algorithm that takes a deterministic context free language (equivalently, LR(k), k≥0 language) and encodes it in an unbounded parametric polymorphism type system employing only a polynomial number of types.
+The theoretical result is employed in an actual tool Fling—a fluent API compiler-compiler in the venue of YACC, tailored for embedding DSLs in polymorphic, object-oriented languages.

 # Fling